freider/tsgen/README.md

 ## Gotchas
 ### Postponed annotations
-With the introduction of [PEP 563](https://www.python.org/dev/peps/pep-0563/) in Python 3.10 (or using `from __future__ import annotations`) types are no longer evaluated at the time they are declared.
-This can sometimes break the type inferrence, if you for example declare your routes as closures inside of other functions.
+With the possible introduction of [PEP 563](https://www.python.org/dev/peps/pep-0563/) in Python 3.11 (or using `from __future__ import annotations`) types are no longer evaluated at the time they are declared.
+This can sometimes break the type inference, if you for example declare your routes as closures inside other functions.

 ## TODO
 ### Major
 * More generic api support for other frameworks than Flask (starlette, fastapi?)
-* Support for non-json-standard datatypes serde - e.g. date/datetime data types

 ### Minor
 * Support for typed/casted url arguments in api routes